Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

 \subsection{Invariants and a basic subroutine used by the algorithm}

-As can be seen from the 2-level algorithm, it is more cost-effective for each vertex $u$ to get settled at a higher level once it owns a {\em large} number of edges.
+As can be seen from the 2-level algorithm, it is advantageous for a vertex to get settled at a higher level once it owns a {\em large} number of edges.
 Pushing this idea still further, our fully dynamic algorithm will allow a vertex to rise to a higher level if it can own {\em sufficiently large} number of edges after moving there.
 In order to formally define this approach, we introduce an important notation here.

 \fbox{\parbox{5.5in}{ For a vertex $v$ with $\LL(v)=i$,

 }}